Skip to content

 Menu

-The magnitude of these activities and the various, negative impacts they cause in the exercise of human rights does not answer the recommendations Bolivia has received in previous evaluation cycles.
-Of the 315 recommendations of both cycles, only 3 refer to prior consultation with indigenous peoples, 4 to the environment, 3 regarding water and 1 around human rights defenders.
+The scale of these activities and their negative effects on human rights do not align with the recommendations Bolivia has received in previous evaluations.
+Of the 315 recommendations made across both cycles, only 3 addressed prior consultation with indigenous peoples, 4 related to the environment, 3 concerned water, and 1 focused on human rights defenders.

-Unfortunately, these few recommendations have not been properly implemented.
-Fundamental rights, such as prior consultation and freedom of association, are regulated through supreme decrees, distorting the principle of legality.
-Similarly, in the context of extractive activities, the right to the environment and health, the right to food, the right to life of indigenous peoples in voluntary isolation, as well as the rights of people defenders are being systematically affected.
+Unfortunately, these recommendations have not been effectively implemented.
+Fundamental rights such as prior consultation and freedom of association are governed by supreme decrees, which undermine the principle of legality.
+Additionally, extractive activities continue to adversely affect the right to a healthy environment, health, food, and the rights of indigenous peoples in voluntary isolation, as well as human rights defenders.

 Read it in Spanish: Pueblos indígenas y medio ambiente – Informe EPU tercer ciclo Bolivia 2019